Crossmint/embedded-checkout-quickstart/README.md

 cp .env.template .env
 ```

+4. Create a developer account in the [Staging Console](https://staging.crossmint.com/signin?callbackUrl=/console).
+5. Create a new collection in the console following [this guide](https://docs.crossmint.com/payments/guides/create-collection) or import yours using [this guide](https://docs.crossmint.com/payments/guides/register-collection), and have your `collectionId` ready.
+6. Make sure you follow the maximum prices for collections set in staging outlined [here](https://docs.crossmint.com/payments/advanced/testing-tips#limits-in-staging).
-4. Create a collection on Crossmint and add it to the `.env` file.
+7. Add your Crossmint `collectionId` to the `.env` file.
 ```bash
 NEXT_PUBLIC_CROSSMINT_COLLECTION_ID=your_collection_id
 ```

-5. Get a Crossmint client API key from [here](https://docs.crossmint.com/introduction/platform/api-keys/client-side) and add it to the `.env` file.
+8. Get your client-side development key from the [Crossmint Console Overview](https://staging.crossmint.com/console/overview) and add it to the `.env` file.
 Make sure your API key has the following scope: `orders.create`.
 ```bash
 NEXT_PUBLIC_CROSSMINT_API_KEY=your_api_key
 ```

-6. Run the development server:
+9. Run the development server:
 ```bash
 npm run dev
 # or